memgraph/memgraph/CONTRIBUTING.md

 `master`.
 We do our best to keep `master` in good shape, with all tests passing.

 Code that lands in `master` must be compatible with the latest stable release.
-It may contain additional features, but no breaking changes if it's not absolutly necessary.
+It may contain additional features but no breaking changes if it's not absolutely necessary.
 We should be able to release a new minor version from the tip of `master` at any time.

 ## Bugs & changes